On this page

 Reliability

 • Design and develop aggressive error detection and error handling techniques.
-Ideally, Architectural Factors you should validate every piece of incoming data that your solution uses and never assume any operation has succeeded without checking.
+Ideally for Architectural Factors, you should validate every piece of incoming data that your solution uses and never assume that any operation has succeeded without checking.
 Attempt to recover from errors that may be transient and tolerate unrecoverable errors and faults whenever possible.

-• To the extent practical, design your solution to minimize opportunities for human errors and provide a way to quickly and easily recover when they happen.
+• Design your solution (as much as possible) to minimize opportunities for human errors and provide a way to quickly and easily recover when they happen.

 • Provide facilities to log, track, and report errors, monitor error logs, and report metrics for analysis and handling.
-Additionally, verify that your solution meets its SLA reliability requirements.
+Also, verify that your solution meets its SLA reliability requirements.

 Performance